Mission

 Most recently, and during a historical U.S. Space Force ceremony, the Department of the Air Force renamed Buckley Air Force Base to Buckley Space Force Base on June 4, 2021.
 The name change does not bespeak a change in Buckley’s mission, but rather signifies a realignment of our installation under the Space Force.
 It also highlights the multi-faceted mission of the base and tenant units across multiple domains – Air, Space, Cyberspace, Land, and Sea.
 The total-force integrated team is integral to the success of the missile warning mission along with the success of Team Buckley.

-Located on the doorstep of the Rocky Mountains, Buckley Space Force Base is in Aurora, Colorado, a suburb just outside of the major metropolitan area of Denver.
+Overlooking the front range of the Rocky Mountains, Buckley Space Force Base is located in Aurora, Colorado, a sprawling suburb adjacent to the greater-Denver metropolitan area.
 The city of Aurora is primarily located in Arapahoe County with a small portion of the northern boundary in Adams County and the south-western border in Douglas county.
-The city of Aurora is the 3rd largest and most diverse city in Colorado and the 48th largest city in the United States.
-There are many retired and military families within the nearby community with veterans making up 9% of the total population.
-Those relocating here will find a wealth of outdoor activities within easy reach and over 300 fabulously sunny days per year.
+The city of Aurora is the 3rd largest and most diverse city in Colorado, and the 52nd most populous city in the United States.
+Many retired and military families live within the community, with veterans making up 9% of the total population.

 The Mississippi Gate is open 24 hours a day, seven days a week and can issue passes in the event the Visitor Center is Closed.
 The 6th Avenue Gate is open Monday through Friday from 6 a.m. to 6 p.m.
 Drill weekends, holidays and Space Base Delta 2 down days may impact hours